dwyl/phoenix-ecto-encryption-example/README.md

 that depends on "**login**", it is **_storing_ personal data** (_by definition_).
-You might be tempted to think that the data is "safe" in the database, but it's _not_.
+You might be tempted to think that data is "safe" in a database, but it's _not_.
-There is an entire ("dark") army/industry of people ([_cybercriminals_](https://en.wikipedia.org/wiki/Cybercrime)) who target websites/apps attempting to "steal" data.
+There is an entire ("dark") army/industry of people ([_cybercriminals_](https://en.wikipedia.org/wiki/Cybercrime)) who target websites/apps attempting to "steal" data by compromising databases.
 All the time you spend _building_ your app, they spend trying to "_break_" apps like yours.
 Don't let the people using your app